The Alt-Indie Media and the Cognitive Dissidents of Covid

 Clearly it pained MCM to declare his frustration in such a manner.
 As with your ‘humble’, I suspect he is in the main loathe to publicly air critical feedback about/to those folks who we more or less view as ‘kindreds’, whose work we've admired, who we believe have displayed integrity and the courage of their convictions in the past!
 And with whom we share amongst other things an abhorrence of injustice, arrogance, hypocrisy, and political, corporate, and institutional mendacity, corruption and malfeasance.
 All of which (and plenty more) are on display for all but the most deaf, dumb, blind n’ indifferent to see.

 As noted, MCM didn’t limit his broadside to Ms Johnstone, and seemed perfectly willing to ‘spread the love’.
 The latter is only one of (too) many in the AIM space who’ve been either hedging their bets on all things Covid, or in some cases have refused to take up the challenge we are being presented by the Great Presetters.
-I can think of a few more he didn’t call out who’ve been conspicuous by their absence from the frontlines of this war.
+I can think of a few more he didn’t call out who’ve been MIA from the frontlines of this war.
 Two that come to mind are Dandelion Salad and The Greanville Post, forums to which I’ve contributed in the past and for whom I’ve no small measure of respect.
-Or maybe that’s now past tense.
+(Or maybe that’s now past tense.)

 The Righteous Right Reverend himself Chris Hedges—a man whose bully-pulpit peregrinations I’ve admired from time to time—seems also to be hedging his bets (sorry) and reserving all his ‘fire and brimstone best’ for just about anything but the specific Covid agenda.
 Again, one which like CJ, should be right up his ‘church aisle’!
 Moreover, one of my sources informs me that people such as Aaron Mate and his father Gabor (both a surprise for me as I’ve admired their work from time to time also) have gone MIA on Covid, or never reported for duty from the get go.
 Glenn Greenwald and Matt Taibbi are another two high flyers who come to mind.
 There are presumably more, and readers will doubtless be able to drop a few additional names of their own in to the hat.